dao2580/Internship_app/README.md

 # Internship_app
-Mobile App;ication for Learning Vocabulary Using Object Detection
+Mobile Application for Learning Vocabulary Using Object Detection